Canon 1D Mark III vs Nikon D3S

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3S is somewhat larger (3 percent) than the Canon 1D Mark III.
 Moreover, the D3S is markedly heavier (7 percent) than the 1D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-|Canon 1D Mark III»||6.1 in||6.2 in||3.1 in||40.7 oz||2200||Y||Feb 2007||4,499||discont.||check|
+|Canon 1D Mark III»||6.1 in||6.2 in||3.1 in||40.7 oz||2200||Y||Feb 2007||4,499||-||Canon 1D Mark III|

 |Nikon D3S«||6.3 in||6.2 in||3.5 in||43.7 oz||4200||Y||Oct 2009||5,199||-||Nikon D3S|

 Sensor comparison: Canon 1D Mark III vs Nikon D3S

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.